Key takeaways

 What frequency is Wiegand?

-There is no standard frequency specified for a 26-bit Wiegand format, as the frequency can be customized based on the system’s design and the manufacturer’s specifications.
+There is no standard frequency specified for a 26-bit Wiegand protocol, as the frequency can be customized based on the system’s design and the manufacturer’s specifications.
 However, a common frequency for Wiegand readers is 125 kHz.

 Moreover, Wiegand cards and fobs store data in a specific format called the “26-bit format.”
 Because Wiegand was one of the first electronic access control systems to hit the market, many of today’s manufacturers still use a 26-bit Wiegand format.